carbonblack/cb-yara-connector/README.md

 utility_script=./scripts/vacuumscript.sh
 ```

-## Yara Agent Build Instructions
+## YARA Agent Build Instructions

-The dockerfile in the top-level of the repo contains a centos7 environment for running, building, and testing
+The dockerfile in the top-level of the repo contains a CentOS 7 environment for running, building, and testing
 the connector.

-The provided script `docker-build-rpm.sh` will use docker to build the project, and place the RPM(s) in ${PWD}/RPMS.
+The provided script `docker-build-rpm.sh` will use docker to build the project, and place the RPM(s) in `${PWD}/RPMS`.

 ##### Command-line Options